BTSpeake/BTSpeake/README.md

 ## GitHub Projects
 At present, most of my projects you will find here are projects developed as tasks submitted for the Software Engineering bootcamp from HyperionDev, for which I was sponsored by the UK Department of Education.
 Some projects have been further adapted to improve my general programming skills.
+The remaining projects are personal hobby projects aimed at learning new skills both in programming and science.

+All profesional code bases that I am a developer for are hosted on GitLab (see link above) and are at present un-released.